UCLA-VAST/recut/README.md

 This program relies on:
 - Cmake (version 3.17 or newer)
   for proper gcc support of all necessary c++17 features
-- Optionally: google-test and google-benchmark library submodules (already included via `git --recursive ...`, auto built/linked through cmake, see `recut/CMakeLists.txt` for details)
+- Optionally: google-test and google-benchmark library submodules ( auto built/linked through cmake, see `recut/CMakeLists.txt` for details)
 - Optionally: `mcp3d` an image reading library for Tiff, Imaris/HDF5 file types see below
 - Optionally: python3.8 matplotlib, gdb, clang-tools, linux-perf